to see examples

 Since 1994, Rwanda has made progress in restoring peace and security, fostering national reconciliation, establishing the foundations for democracy and reforming institutions.
 In addition, Rwanda’s macroeconomic performance has been thriving in recent years despite major constraints.
 However, the economy has diversified only very little since 1990.
-The structure of Rwanda’s gross domestic product (GDP) is dominated by agriculture, which accounts for 43% of the GDP.
+The structure of Rwanda’s gross domestic product (GDP) is dominated by agriculture, which accounts for 35% of the GDP.
 This makes annual growth rates particularly vulnerable to meteorological conditions and commodity prices.
 High transport costs due to Rwanda's landlocked position keep the export base very narrow and make the country highly dependent on aid to overcome its balance of payments deficit and to finance much-needed investment.
-Progress towards reaching the Millennium Development Goals (MDGs) has been recorded for education and gender.
+Progress towards reaching the Millennium Development Goals (MDGs) has been recorded in all sectors.

 The Country Strategy Paper for Rwanda (2002-2007) focused on rural development and infrastructure as priority sectors under 9th EDF funding.

 In the rural development domain, the EC funded Ubudehe programme is alleviating rural poverty through community participatory approaches based on traditional Rwandan cultural practices.
 The programme is part of a larger effort to decentralise the hierarchical Rwandan governance system.
 Its main objective is to revive and foster collective action at community level.
 By empowering the marginalised as well as strengthening the communities’ ability to make decisions locally, the programme helps to improve governance, to restore trust in local structures and to build accountable local institutions.
 The programme received the UN Public Service Award in the category "improving transparency, accountability and responsiveness in the public service".